Neumi/3D_wifi_scanner/README.md

-## 3D visualization of the intensity changes in WiFi signal:
+## 3D visualization of the intensity changes in a WiFi signal:
 ![PCB Photo](/docu/animation.gif)
 ## One slice of the scan:
 ![PCB raw B](/docu/wifi_map.jpeg)